equwal/LispBrain/README.md

 ```
 [![Picture of Emacs pound letter F notation](https://raw.githubusercontent.com/equwal/LispFuck/master/pound-f-notation.png)](https://raw.githubusercontent.com/equwal/LispFuck/master/pound-f-notation.png)

+Code can be saved in a file and run at the repl with the `(load "filepath")` command, and compiled with the `(compile-file "filepath")` command.
+[SBCL](http://www.sbcl.org/) will always compile your code for you.
+I recommend not compiling code unless speed is truly important; compiling can make the debugging capabilities of Common Lisp implementations less usable.

 #Debugging Brainfuck

 Debugging Brainfuck code can be done using all the normal Common Lisp functions: `step`, `trace`, `time`, etc. The following functions and variables are exported to the user and may be useful for debugging Brainfuck code: